RisingEdgeIndustries/USB_SSI_Tutorial1/readme.md

 A diagram of the SSI frame side of the transfer is shown below:
 ![alt text](./supplemental/BD2.png)

-The the complete SSI frame scope capture is shown below.
+The complete SSI frame scope capture is shown below.
 This is what is actually seen on the SSI master IO pins which correlate to the above diagram.
 Because this scope capture is zoomed out you cannot see individual bytes, but as described previously, the USB packet is the middle 64 bytes in this frame with 2x bytes inserted at the start and end of the USB packet yielding the 68 byte SSI frame.
 ![alt text](./supplemental/ssi-frame2.png)

 A zoomed in view of the SSI frame is shown below from the same scope capture.
 This shows the SSI frame 2x byte header as well as the beginning of the USB packet data.
 The upper data base with the decoder enabled shows the TX data from the bridge to the embedded system.
 This frame is carrying a header of 0x02 denoting the BULK interface was used.
 The second header byte is not implemented at this time.
 The first byte in the USB packet is 0x0A with 5x bytes of counter information from 1 - 5.
 This scope capture was taken using tutorial 2 part 1 to generate the traffic so we see what we expect from running that Python module.
 ![alt text](./supplemental/ssi-frame1.png)

-It is also important to note that the physical signaling is runnig with an SCK of 2Mhz.
+It is also important to note that the physical signaling is running with an SCK of 2Mhz.
 This is adjustable and can be changed from 2Mhz to 8Mhz.
-For relaxed signal integrity the lower end of 2Mhz is supported with high bandwidth isn't necessary.
 For full bandwidth, it is recommended to use the 8Mhz clock rate.
 This allows the bridge to empty its buffers faster therefore handling more incoming data.

 The traffic flow through the bridge is shown below.
 This block diagram describes USB packets from software on the left flowing through the bridge to a target embedded system on the right.
 ![alt text](./supplemental/BD3.png)